Gankra/abi-cafe/docs/src/kdl-script/types/pun.md

-# KDLScript pun types
+# pun types

-A pun is the equivalent of an ifdef/cfg'd type, allowing us to declare that two wildly different declarations in different languages should in fact have the same layout and/or ABI.
+A KDLScript `pun` type is the equivalent of an ifdef/cfg'd type, allowing us to declare that two wildly different declarations in different languages should in fact have the same layout and/or ABI.
 A pun type contains "selector blocks" which are sequentially matched on much like CSS.
 The first one to match wins.
 When lowering to a specific backend/config if no selector matches, then compilation fails.

 Here is an example that claims that a Rust `repr(transparent)` newtype of a `u32` should match the ABI of a `uint32_t` in C/C++: